Mick McCarthy: Ipswich Town appoint ex-Wolves boss

 He will be assisted by his former number two at Wolves, Terry Connor, who succeeded him as manager at Molineux.

-McCarthy replaces Paul Jewell, who left last week with the club bottom of the Championship table.
+McCarthy replaces Paul Jewell, with the club bottom of the Championship table.

 Jewell's assistant Chris Hutchings, who took charge of Saturday's 3-0 loss to Sheffield Wednesday - Town's fourth straight loss and 12th game without a win - has left the cub by mutual consent.